Reconstruction of the swampland conjectures with DESI DR1 BAO data

-The two proposed swampland criteria that we will consider (which we will define as SC1 and SC2) refer to the constraints on the allowed field range of a scalar field $\phi$ defined by an EFT and to the slope of the potential of such fields respectively.
-In reduced Planck units these conjectures are defined as \begin{enumerate} \item SC1: The swampland distance conjecture: the scalar field net excursion has to satisfy $ |\Delta \phi|\, M_\textrm{pl}^{-1}<\Delta \sim \mathcal{O}(1)$ \cite{Ooguri:2006in}. \item SC2: The de Sitter conjecture: there is a lower bound for the gradient of the scalar field potential $M_\textrm{pl}\left|\nabla_{\phi} V\right| / V>c \sim \mathcal{O}(1)$ in any consistent theory of gravity when $V>0$ \cite{Obied:2018sgi}, \end{enumerate} where $\Delta$ and $c$ are positive constants of order one and the reduced Planck mass is $M_\textrm{pl}=1/\sqrt{8\pi G}$.
+The two proposed swampland conjectures that we will consider (which we will define as SC1 and SC2) refer to the constraints on the allowed field range of a scalar field $\phi$ defined by an EFT and to the slope of the potential of such fields respectively.
+In reduced Planck units these conjectures are defined as follows \begin{enumerate} \item SC1, known as the swampland distance conjecture, states that when a scalar field traverses a trans-Planckian distance in field space, a tower of states descends and becomes light, signaling a breakdown of the effective field theory.
+In the past literature, this has been written as: $ |\Delta \phi|\, M_\textrm{pl}^{-1}<\Delta \sim \mathcal{O}(1)$ \cite{Ooguri:2006in}. \item SC2, the de Sitter conjecture, suggests a lower bound for the gradient of the scalar potential, $M_\textrm{pl}\left|\nabla_{\phi} V\right| / V>c \sim \mathcal{O}(1)$, in any consistent theory of gravity when $V>0$ \cite{Obied:2018sgi}.
+However, this formulation has been challenged by explicit counterexamples \cite{denef2018sitter}, leading to a refined version that also imposes constraints on the second derivative of the potential. \end{enumerate}

+Here, $\Delta$ and $c$ are positive constants of order 1 and the reduced Planck mass is $M_\textrm{pl}=1/\sqrt{8\pi G}$.
 The second swampland criterion SC2 is driven by the difficulty in reliably constructing de Sitter vacua and the insights gained from string theory models of scalar potentials \cite{agrawal2018cosmological}.
 It is not satisfied in the $\Lambda$\text{CDM} model because having a positive cosmological constant or being at the minimum of a potential with positive energy density breaches the bound \cite{Agrawal:2018own}.
 Therefore, a quintessence model, which involves a rolling scalar field potential, would be necessary.
-Consequently, if the data aligns with the second swampland criterion, it would suggest indications of deviations from the $\Lambda$\text{CDM} model.
+Consequently, if our model-independent reconstructions suggest consistency with the second swampland conjecture, this could hint at possible deviations from the $\Lambda$\text{CDM} model.